nosenfield/gauntlet-collab-canvas-3/context-summaries/2025-10-17-stage1-3-pan-implementation.md

 **Status:** Completed

 ## What Was Built
-Implemented smooth mouse-drag panning with canvas boundary constraints.
-Users can now click and drag to navigate around the 10,000 x 10,000 pixel canvas.
+Implemented smooth scroll-based panning with canvas boundary constraints.
+Users can now scroll/wheel to navigate around the 10,000 x 10,000 pixel canvas.
 The grid automatically updates as the viewport changes, and panning is constrained to prevent moving beyond canvas edges.
+This frees up mouse drag for future shape manipulation interactions.

 ## Key Files Modified/Created